PandasThumb/pandasthumb.github.io/_posts/2024/2024-08-03-happy-280th-birthday-lamarck.md

 This time I want to note the way Lamarck is comemmorated in the name of a street in Paris, the Rue de Lamarck.
 His name is also on streets in some other French cities.
-The explanation that I have heard of why that perticular street was named after him is that it was being built about the time that Darwin was becoming famous, and the French found a then-almost-forgotten French biologist to commemmorate, to compete with Darwin.
+The explanation that I have heard of why that particular street was named after him is that it was being built about the time that Darwin was becoming famous, and the French found a then-almost-forgotten French biologist to commemmorate, to compete with Darwin.
 So they named a street for him in an area where new streets were being built and named.
 I don't know whether this is really an accurate explanation.